 (RoI) analysed the surnames recorded in the previous year's civil

-registration of births registers; O'Brien was the third most common.
+registration of births registers; O'Brien (with 467 infants registered) was the third most common.

 Leinster was the great stronghold of this name, with five times more Byrnes than the other three provinces combined.
 More than half (301) of the 568 Byrne births in 1890 were in Co.
 Dublin; 87 were in Co Wicklow.